-The governing board will ensure that the designated teacher is a member of the teaching staff with appropriate seniority, professional experience and status to provide leadership, training, information and advice to others that will influence decisions about the teaching and learning needs of looked after children.
+The Local Governing Committee will ensure that the designated teacher is a member of the teaching staff with appropriate seniority, professional experience and status to provide leadership, training, information and advice to others that will influence decisions about the teaching and learning needs of children looked after.

-Where the designated teacher is not a member of the senior leadership team, a member of the team should be designated as a champion of looked after children issues to work closely with the designated teacher.
+Where the designated teacher is not a member of the senior leadership team, a member of the team should be designated as a champion of children looked after issues to work closely with the designated teacher.